laytya/EQL3/README.md

 Install instructions:
 1) Download the ZIP

-2) Extract the file to your interface/addons  folder
+2) Extract archive and copy "EQL3" folder to your "interface/addons"  folder

-3) Rename the file to "EQL3"

-4) ...profit